js-ojus/oct.java/README.md

 OCT
 ===
-*Ojus Chemistry Toolkit (OCT)* is a toolkit intended to aid in solving a variety of cheminformatics problems.
+__Ojus Chemistry Toolkit (OCT)__ is a toolkit intended to aid in solving a variety of cheminformatics problems.
 Its primary focus shall be on problems pertaining to organic synthesis.

-OCT is created and maintained by Ojus Software Labs Private Limited.
-It is free software being made available under the liberal BSD 2-clause license, to encourage both participation and re-use.
+__OCT__ is created and maintained by __Ojus Software Labs Private Limited__.
+It is available under two licenses.

+* As free software made available under the GNU Affero General Public License version 3 (GNU AGPL), to encourage both participation and re-use.
+A copy of GNU AGPL should be available together with this README, in a file named _LICENSE_.

+* A commercial license that allows its inclusion or use in closed-source software.
+Contact [Ojus Labs](mailto:sales@ojuslabs.com) for inquiries.

 PROPOSED STRUCTURE
 ------------------